internetimagery/twinSkeleton/readme.md

 Twin Skeleton is a tool to quickly, simply and consistently build a skeleton and attach it to some predefined points.
 This can be used if you happen to have consistently named control objects (position them and then let the tool build the skeleton), but it is most useful in games.

 Sometimes (especially with game engines) you cannot use complicated autorigging systems.
-But those systems have great tools that come with them, GUI pickers etc. The compromise is to create a lesser Twin Rig attached to the more complicated one, sometimes with less joints than the complicated one too.
-Then skin that Twin Rig to the model instead.
+But those systems have great tools that come with them, GUI pickers etc. The compromise is to create a lesser Twin Skeleton attached to the more complicated one, sometimes with less joints than the complicated one too (such as omitting twist joints).
+Then skin that Twin Skeleton to the model instead.

 This script facilitates that.

+### Installation

 To install, download the "install.mel" file and drag/drop it into Maya.
 Or else download this folder.
 Unzip and name it "twinSkeleton".
 Throw it into your scripts directory.